Exodus 20, 1-3

 While most will accept the necessity of law and order, many resent the idea of rules and regulations that restrict personal freedoms.
 So commandments given by God may be even less attractive.

-Yet even for a non-believer the ’10 commandments’ still retain a remarkable relevance, veracity and power, imbuing our constitution and civilization with a Godly righteousness.
+Yet even for a non-believer the '10 commandments' still retain a remarkable relevance, veracity and power, imbuing our constitution and civilisation with a Godly righteousness.

 For those who love God and desire to live for Him, the commandments set out God’s expectation of how we should respond to His grace, articulating the right relationship between us and God, our families and neighbours – ‘our fellow man’.